SWI-Prolog/swipl-devel/CMAKE.md

 ## Install location

 To install in a particular location, use `-DCMAKE_INSTALL_PREFIX:PATH=/path/to/install`.
-For example:
+For example, this will build SWI to be installed in `/usr/local/swipl-git` and will not include the documentation (see below for other customization options):

-    cmake -DCMAKE_INSTALL_PREFIX:PATH=/usr/local/swipl-git ..
+    cmake -DCMAKE_INSTALL_PREFIX:PATH=/usr/local/swipl-git -DINSTALL_DOCUMENTATION=OFF ..

 After `sudo make install`, SWI will be located in `/usr/local/swipl-git`.
 Next adapt environment variables `SWI_HOME_DIR` and `LD_LIBRARY_PATH` to point to the new compiled and installed SWI system: